JetBrains/kotlin-web-site/pages/docs/reference/index.md

   <a href="https://www.packtpub.com/application-development/programming-kotlin"><img src="{{url_for('asset', path='images/programming-kotlin.png')}}" style="float: left; margin-right: 10px; margin-bottom: 10px;"></a>

 [Programming Kotlin](https://www.packtpub.com/application-development/programming-kotlin) is a book by Stephen Samuel and Stefan Bocutiu about using Kotlin on the JVM.
 It covers all aspects of the language with particular focus on server side development.
-In is aimed at Java developers who want to learn Kotlin and especially where it improves on Java.
+It is aimed at Java developers who want to learn Kotlin and especially where it improves on Java.